-Joe recently joined Intel Corporation in Portland, Oregon.
+Joe is an engineer at Intel Corporation in Portland, Oregon, where he verifies critical components of many-core processors.
 Before that, he worked at Galois, Inc. where he used functional programming languages to construct correctness proofs of software.
-He studied at Cambridge University, receiving degrees in mathematics and then computer science as he made the realization that it's easier to program computers to find proofs than to do them by hand.
+He studied at Cambridge University, receiving degrees in mathematics and then computer science as he made the realization that it was more fun to program computers to find proofs than to do them by hand.
 In his free time Joe contributes to open source projects, carries out independent research and regularly gives talks to audiences at all levels.

 The eldest of three brothers, I grew up in the Bath end of Somerset: a county in the south west of England.
 My first nine years were spent in the tiny village of Cranmore, and then my family moved to the nearby town of Frome.
 There I attended Frome College and took up chess to while away the lunchtimes.
 I completed my studies in Cambridge, and then worked for a time in the university Computer Laboratory while living in the village of Girton.
 I continued my research in Oxford, taking up go to while away the evenings, and then moved into industry in Portland, Oregon.